RI-SE/smirk/docs/System Architecture Description.md

 - Kruchten, 1995.
 The 4+1 View Model of Architecture.
 IEEE Software, 12(6), pp. 42-50.

 # 2 Architecture Viewpoints
 SMIRK is a pedestrian emergency braking ADAS.
 The system consists of two sensors (camera and radar/LiDAR) and a deep neural network trained for pedestrian detection.
-To minimize hazardous false positives, SMIRK implements a SMILE safety cage to reject input that is out-of-distribution.​
+To minimize hazardous false positives, SMIRK implements a SMILE safety cage to reject input that is out-of-distribution.

 If the radar detects an imminent collision between the ego car and an object, SMIRK will evaluate if the object is a pedestrian.
-If SMIRK is confident that the object is a pedestrian, it will apply emergency braking.​
+If SMIRK is confident that the object is a pedestrian, it will apply emergency braking.

 The primary purpose of SMIRK is to act as a proof-of-concept ADAS with a complete safety case for research purposes.
 To allow this, SMIRK is designed to operate in a highly restricted ODD that covers a straight rural road, good conditions, no other vehicles, and potentially a single pedestrian walking along or across the road.
 A complete description is available in the [Operational Design Domain](https://github.com/RI-SE/smirk/blob/main/docs/System%20Requirements%20Specification.md#4-operational-design-domain-b-) in the SRS.